bisqwit/TinyDeflate/README.md

 2) If the output functor (`output`) returns a `bool`, and the returned value is `true`, the decompression aborts with return value 2.

+3) If the output functor (`output`) returns a `bool`, and the returned value is `true`, the decompression aborts with return value 2.
-3) If the window function returns an integer type, and the returned value is other than 0, the decompression aborts with return value 3.
+If the window function returns an integer type, and the returned value is other than 0, the decompression aborts with return value 3.
+If either the window function returns `void`, or the output functor does not return a `bool`, aborting on output-full will not be compiled.

 4) If `target_limit` bytes have been written into `target` and the decompression is not yet complete, the decompression aborts with return value 2.